-Earlier this year, I had the pleasure of attending an event at The Cove, a San Francisco-based women’s club.
-Latinx, African American, LGBTQ, white, British, French, and other backgrounds, ethnicities, and cultures were represented in the audience.
+Earlier this year, I had the pleasure of attending an event at The Cove, a San Francisco-based women’s club where Latinx, African American, LGBTQ, white, British, French, and other backgrounds, ethnicities, and cultures were represented in the audience.
 The common thread that ties us together: Impostor Syndrome.

 The event’s main attraction was a panel conversation between four remarkable, complex women: Rachel Gogel, Creative Director at Facebook and Inc. Magazine and Forbes “30 under 30” List; Cluny Venables, Former Sr. Sales Manager at Twitter & mother; Zuleyka Strasner, Operations Manager at Felicis Ventures; and Amie Yudice, Sr. Recruiter at Dropbox & mother.
 The panel was moderated by Sarah Mills-Krutilek (SMK), Lead Recruiter at Dropbox and Co-Founder of The Cove.

 Their stories illuminated an intimate, yet common experience: Impostor Syndrome.
 It’s more frequent than you think.
-Or is it?
 Chances are you feel it often, too.

 ‘Impostors’ suffer from chronic self-doubt and a sense of intellectual fraudulence that override feelings of success or external proof of their competence.
-This phenomenon seems to be most commonly felt by women.
+What’s more, this phenomenon seems to be most commonly felt by women.

 SMK touched on the five types of Impostor: the Perfectionist, the Superwoman, the Natural Genius, the Rugged Individualist, and the Expert (Explained here).
-As I listened to these women, I had several realizations that challenged me to think more critically about overcoming impostor syndrome.
+As I listened to these women, I had a couple realizations that challenged me to think more critically about overcoming impostor syndrome.

 First: What role has the long-standing patriarchal structure imposed on us played in amplifying the impostor syndrome?